Seven Programs for Spring 2020

 NPDC’s Workshop Series on Non Profit Management at Camden County College has been created for leadership track NPO mangers and others wishing to broaden their skills and knowledge.
-Seven workshops will be presented by NPDC faculty in the Spring 2020 semester.
+Seven workshops are being presented by NPDC faculty in the Spring 2020 semester.

 To register, go to: camdencc.edu/ce…or call 856-374-4955

 Program participants learn to identify, understand, and apply a broad spectrum of management skills and practices in critical areas of NPO program management.
 Participants can register for one workshop, several, or all seven.

 The curriculum has been curated by the Board of the Non Profit Development Center of Southern New Jersey and program participants who successfully complete a total of 12 modules qualify for a Certificate in NPO Management from NPDC and the College.
 The fee for each workshop is $30.

 How do you evaluate the impact of your program?
 You are what you count, so you need to be conversant with success metrics, CQI, and change management.
 Topics include evaluation tools and step-by-step program assessment.